Angela Rayner: Life during parliamentary career

 During the Labour Party freebies controversy in September 2024, the Conservative Party referred Rayner to the Parliamentary Commissioner for Standards, saying that her "failure to properly register" the use of Waheed Alli, Baron Alli's $2.5 million New York apartment may have breached the House of Commons' code of conduct.
 Ali had given Rayner gifts worth £3,550 of clothes in June 2024.
 Rayner later announced she would no longer accept clothes from donors.

-In March 2024 a former Conservative Party deputy chairman, Michael Ashcroft, alleged that Rayner had misled tax officials in the sale of her ex-council house in 2015.
+In March 2024, a former Conservative Party deputy chairman, Michael Ashcroft, alleged that Rayner had misled tax officials in the sale of her ex-council house in 2015.
 Rayner said that she had done nothing wrong, and declined to publish her tax records or tax advice.
 Greater Manchester Police said they found no evidence that any offence had been committed.
 At the request of Conservative MP James Daly, the police agreed to review their decision not to investigate.
 The police confirmed in April 2024 that they had opened an investigation into the allegations.
-A poll by the research consultancy Savanta indicated that 56% of Labour voters and 26% of Conservative voters thought the story sounds like a smear campaign.
+A poll by the research consultancy Savanta indicated that 56% of Labour voters and 26% of Conservative voters thought the story sounded like a smear campaign.
 Rayner subsequently said that she would "do the right thing and step down" if she were found to have broken the law.
 Later that month, Greater Manchester Police and Stockport Metropolitan Borough Council both said that they would take no action against Rayner.
 Rayner was also cleared by HM Revenue and Customs, which concluded that she did not owe any capital gains tax and thus no action would be taken.
 Rayner welcomed the announcement, and said the Conservatives had used "desperate tactics" against her.